-- 1. Savings account Interest bearing and income generating financial accounts income and dividends account statements, passbooks, and/or certificates of deposit - a.
+- 1. Interest bearing and income generating financial accounts - a.
 Provide current asset statements - b.
 PHA verification form to be completed by relevant financial institution, or - c.
 Broker's statements showing value of stocks or bonds and the earnings credited the family.
 Earnings can be obtained from current newspaper quotations or broker's oral verification, or - d.
-IRS Form 1099 from the financial institution provided that the PHA must adjust the information to project earnings expected for the next twelve months. - 2.
-Interest Income from Mortgages or Similar Arrangements: - a.
+IRS Form 1099 from the financial institution provided that the PHA must adjust the information to project earnings expected for the next twelve months.

+2. Interest Income from Mortgages or Similar Arrangements:

+- a.
 Amortization schedule showing interest for the twelve months following the effective date of the certification or recertification. - b.
 A letter from an accountant, attorney, real estate broker, the buyer, or a financial institution stating interest due for next twelve months.
-A copy of the check paid by the buyer to the family is not sufficient unless a breakdown of interest and principal is shown.c.
-If the family has filed a tax return, they will be required to provide it. - 3.
-Net Rental Income from Property Owned by Family: - a.
+A copy of the check paid by the buyer to the family is not sufficient unless a breakdown of interest and principal is shown. - c.
+If the family has filed a tax return, they will be required to provide it.

+3. Net Rental Income from Property Owned by Family:

+- a.
 IRS Form 1040 with all attached Schedules (Rental Income). - b.
 Documentation of allowable operating expenses of the property: tax statements, insurance invoices, bills for reasonable maintenance and utilities, and bank statements or amortization schedules showing monthly interest expense. - c.
 Copies of latest rent receipts, leases, or other documentation of rent amounts.